 More often than not, a crazy play in college football is planned.
-Sure, there are some ridiculous catches thrown into the mix to make a play great, but most of the time it just comes down to execution.
-Then there are the moments of utter chaos, especially one from Saturday, that make your jaw drop in disbelief.
+Sure, there are some ridiculous catches thrown into the mix to make a play great, but most of the time, it just comes down to execution.
+Then there are the moments of utter chaos that makes your jaw drop in disbelief.

 Upon further review, the play is even wilder the more times you watch it.

 Without a Bowling Green Falcons player even remotely close, Watson still had time to run almost 10 yards after the ball, and scoop it up at the 16-yard line.
-Then, after running 10 more yards, he juked one defender, broke a tackle from another, and leaped into the end zone for the tying score.
+Then, after running 10 more yards, he juked one defender, broke a tackle from another, and leaped into the end zone for the tying score before the fourth quarter.

 The play was ruled as a 16-yard touchdown pass from Wassinik to Watson despite the ball being caught at the 24 and it being fumbled before Watson picked it up at the 16.

-Watson finished four catches for 80 yards and that score helped WMU make a huge comeback to win a MAC shootout at Bowling Green, 42-35.
+Watson finished four catches for 80 yards and that touchdown run after the fumble helped WMU make a huge comeback to win a MAC shootout at Bowling Green, 42-35.

-It doesn't get much more chaotic than that play, and it is certainly MACtion at its finest.
+It doesn't get much more chaotic than that second half play, and it is certainly MACtion at its finest.

 It's also probably safe to say WMU head coach Tim Lester didn't draw the play up back home in Kalamazoo, Michigan.